Guitar Repair Technician 201 (GRT201): Advanced Fret Levelling, Recrowning & Finish

 Bevel & round fret ends for smooth fretboard edges.

-Optimise (or replace) nut slots to match your newly levelled surface.
+Optimize nut slots or replace nut to match your newly levelled surface.

 Explain repair choices to clients with clear inspection sheets and realistic expectations.